-5 Important Things to Remember After a Car Accident
+5 Important tips after a Car Accident

 Getting into a car accident can be one of the scariest moments of your life.
 If you live in Nova Scotia, car accidents are frequently a combination of bad weather and poor judgement.
 What happens in a span of a few seconds can result in a lifetime of consequences.
 Whether you suffer from minor injuries like scrapes and bruises or major ones like head trauma or a broken limb, you deserve to get the financial support you need to cover your medical bills and to compensate you for your pain and suffering.
 If you decide to pursue legal action following a collision, it’s essential that you handle the accident correctly.
 If you’re involved in a motor vehicle collision, here are five important things to remember:

 As Canadians, we tend to say we’re sorry for things that aren’t our fault.
 It’s the polite and cordial thing to do.
 But if you apologize to the driver after a car accident, it could end up hurting you in the long run.
 Apologizing to the other person—even if they were clearly in the wrong—can be later misconstrued as admitting fault.
 Do not apologize or say anything that can also seem like you’re implicating yourself.
 A good rule of thumb is to say as little as possible.
 Keep the conversation to a minimum and only exchange necessary insurance information.

 #2: Take Pictures of the Accident as Soon as Possible

 If it’s safe to do so, take pictures of the scene as soon as you can.
 Make sure the photos are in focus and that you get as many angles as possible.
 This will help you recount the scene later with your insurance company and to corroborate your version of the accident if you decide to consult with a personal injury lawyer.
 If you can, take notes describing the scene as well.